 UT Health San Antonio wants to help people of all ages live tobacco-free.

-Below are evidence-based prevention education programs with interactive online games and printable material you can use to talk to young adults or kids about staying tobacco-free.
+Below are evidence-based prevention education programs with interactive and printable material you can use to talk to young adults or kids about staying tobacco-free.

-The DUCK Texas web site and campaign is one component of tobacco prevention media efforts developed for the Texas Tobacco Prevention Initiative.
+The Real Cost national web site and campaign is one component of prevention media efforts developed by the Food and Drug Administration’s tobacco public education campaigns.

 Truth Initiative